This guide will show you how to use the Surfshark extension on incognito or Private Browsing mode using Chrome and Firefox browsers.

+Incognito or Private Browsing mode is pretty useful in many situations.
+It allows you to use your browser without any previously saved information, such as cache and settings.
 However, most browser extensions will not run in the Incognito or Private Browsing mode.
-By default such function is turned off for the majority of extensions, so you may need to turn it on.
+By default, this feature is disabled for most extensions, so you may need to turn it on manually.

-- You will find all installed extensions listed on that page.
+- You will find all of the installed extensions listed on that page.
 Find Surfshark and click Details.

 - Turn on the Allow In incognito switch.

 You can quickly open Incognito mode on your Chrome Browser by pressing CTRL+SHIFT+N at once.

 - If you have the Surfshark browser extension installed on Firefox, you should see the Surfshark icon on the top-right corner of your browser.
 This icon disappears once you access Private Browsing mode.

 - Open the settings menu and navigate to Add-ons.

 - Here you will find the Surfshark add-on.
 Click on the three dots and choose Manage.

 - You will find a setting to Run in Private Windows.
 Choose Allow.